niryellinek/3VL/README.md

 In each negative generation we replace one word of the positive caption, either a Noun, Adjective, Adposition, or Verb.
 Where each negative word is generated as:
 1. An opposite (Antonym) of the positive word using FLAN-T5 with prompt (e.g. "find an opposite for the word:
-...”)
+...”).
-2. If an opposite is not found then we generate a co-hyponym[^1] of the positive word using WordNet
+2. If an opposite is not found then we generate a co-hyponym[^1] of the positive word using WordNet.
 3. If a co-hyponym[^1] is not found then we generate a word to fill the masked positive word using    FLAN-T5 (the token 'extra_id_0' replaces the positive word in prompt).